reemrizzk/SimpleSyntaxJs/README.md

 <script src="path/to/simplesyntax.min.js"></script>
 ```

-If you installed via NPM, this is how to import the library:
+If you installed via npm, this is how to import the library:
 ```
 import simpleSyntax from 'simplesyntax-js';
 import 'simplesyntax-js/dist/simplesyntax.min.css';